Wavefunction-based operator optimization for two-hadron systems in lattice QCD: Abstract

 \section{Abstract}

 A systematic way to constructing optimized interpolating operators for two-hadron systems is developed by incorporating inter-hadron spatial wavefunctions.
 The wavefunctions can be obtained from an iterative process with an appropriate initial guess.
 To implement these operators, a novel quark smearing technique utilizing $Z_3$ noise vectors is proposed, which allows for effectively incorporating inter-hadron spatial wavefunctions at the source without using all-to-all quark propagators.
-Proof-of-principle application to the $\Omega_{ccc}\Omega_{ccc}$ system using physical-point lattice configurations with a large size $La\simeq8.1$~fm shows that optimized operators enables clear identification of states around $2m_{\Omega_{ccc}}\simeq 9700$ MeV with the energy gap as narrow as $\sim 5$ MeV.
+Proof-of-principle application to the $\Omega_{ccc}\Omega_{ccc}$ system using physical-point lattice configurations with a large size $La\simeq8.1$~fm demonstrates that optimized operators outperform combinations of limited plane-wave operators in the variational analysis, enabling clear identification of states around $2m_{\Omega_{ccc}}\simeq 9700$ MeV with the energy gap as narrow as $\sim 5$ MeV.
 A comparison on correlation functions, effective energies, and HAL QCD potentials between unoptimized operators and optimized operators is given, with a special emphasis on the effects from nearby elastic scattering states.
 Potential applicability of the optimized operator to various two-hadron systems and its relation to the variational method are also discussed.